 Although there is no cure,Scientific studies have demonstrated that early intensive behavioral intervention improves learning, communication and social skills in young children with autism.

 Applied Behavior Analysis is the application of scientific research to improve human behavior.
-ABA uses the principles of reinforcement, extinction, and punishment to shape behaviors.
-Discrete Trials is the direct method of ABA using a specified number of trials to teach a behavior.
+ABA Therapy uses the principles of reinforcement, extinction, and punishment to shape behaviors.
+Discrete Trials is the direct method of ABA Therapy using a specified number of trials to teach a behavior.
 Behavior is referring to any action a person does.
-Verbal Behavior is a method of ABA used to facilitate functional communication, communication can be spoken words, PECS, sign language or an augmentative communication device.
+Verbal Behavior is a method of ABA Therapy used to facilitate functional communication, communication can be spoken words, PECS, sign language or an augmentative communication device.
 Verbal Behavior focuses on four levels of communication, Echoics, Tacts, Mands, and Intraverbals.
 Each level is individually taught to the learner.

 How do I know if my child is receiving quality intervention services?

 Quality intervention services are grounded in evidence-based practices.
 If there is no supporting evidence that a particular treatment is effective in treating autism, then that treatment does not have “proof” of success.

 A professional is qualified to deliver ABA services if s/he has completed coursework and field experience under the supervision of a competent behavior analyst.
 Some behavior analysts possess the credential of BCBA (Board Certified Behavior Analyst) or BCABA (Board Certified Assistant Behavior Analyst).
 Although the number of BCBAs and BCABAs continues to grow, many children with ASD receive intervention from individuals who do not possess board certification.
 These may include instructional aides, classroom teachers, behavior specialists, ABA instructors, and many times parents!
 A variety of stakeholders can enhance the effectiveness of ABA programs under the supervision of a competent BACB-credentialed professional.